 Apache Plume (Fallugia paradoxa)

 The Apache Plume's white flowers are often upstaged by the clusters of pink-tinged seed plumes, which must have reminded someone of Plains-style feather bonnets.
 While it lasts, the white flower is five-petaled and showy.
 The leaves are highly dissected.
 A few seed plumes often linger, making it easier to identify this shrub.

 Wild Strawberry (Fragraria vesca)

 Mountain Spray (Holodiscus dumosus)

-The flowers on this bush are so small, it was difficult to get a picture where the individual flowers show up.
+The flowers on this bush are so small, it's difficult to get a picture where the individual flowers show up.
 The flowers occur in clusters at the ends of branches.
 As the flowers die, the clusters turn tan.